 x-axis and the cost/revenue shown on the y-axis results in neither a proﬁt nor a loss.
-Total costs and revenues are equal, hence the BEP represents the intersection of the total costs (TC) and total revenue (TR) lines (Drury, 2018).
+Total costs and revenues are equal; hence the BEP represents the intersection of the total costs (TC) and total revenue (TR) lines (Drury, 2018).